 How IUI Works

 IUI introduces sperm straight into the uterus to improve fertilization chances.
 The sperm gets washed to avoid allergies or motility issues.
-Sometimes, donor sperm is used in up about 8% of IUI treatments for unexplained infertility or mild issues like low sperm count.
-Fertility clinics often suggest IUI when cervical mucus might be a barrier to the sperm.
+It’s great for using donor sperm, dealing with unexplained infertility, or with issues like low sperm count.
+Fertility clinics may suggest IUI when cervical mucus may be a factor to interfere with fertility.

 Why IUI is Performed

 IUI is popular because it works well for many.
 Around 20% of infertile couples choose it for reasons like endometriosis or poor sperm quality.
-For those puzzled by their infertility, making up about 15%, IUI is a beacon of hope.
-Ovarian hyperstimulation syndrome is a potential risk associated with fertility treatments like IUI when medical ovulation stimulation is prescribed.
+Unknown causes of infertility make up about 15%, which makes IUI a beacon of hope.
+Ovarian hyperstimulation syndrome is only a potential risk when concurrent medical ovulation stimulation is used with with fertility treatments like IUI.

 Besides handling physical hurdles to getting pregnant, artificial insemination with IUI is less invasive than IVF.
 It’s also cheaper.
 Following fertility drug guidelines can boost success rates to between 10% and 20% per cycle.